ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

 -p pipe_timeout=600

 Within the DAEMON_OPTS sections in the file /etc/varnish/varnish.params.
-You need to restart Varnish for this setting to take affect.
+You need to restart Varnish for this setting to take effect.

 ## SSL Termination
 Varnish does not support SSL-encrypted traffic, therefore we use Nginx for SSL termination.
-You need to remove the 443 listen from the server block in the Nginx vhosts configruation file and then add a new server block for 443.
+You need to remove the 443 listen from the server block in the Nginx vhosts configuration file and then add a new server block for 443.
 Example block:

 ```bash
 server {